pretrehr/Sports-betting/README.md

 If the displayed loss is less than 100 × 0.8 = €80, then this promotion is profitable and we can distribute our stakes as described.

 ### Example 3: Bonus received if at least *n* matches are won
-*Note Bene:* From this example, we'll assume that we previously called a function to initialize the desired matches (of the type `parse_...`), according to the needs of the promotion.
+Please note: From this example, we'll assume that we previously called a function to initialize the desired matches (of the type `parse_...`), according to the needs of the promotion.

 Sometimes it is necessary to win a certain number of bets to receive a bonus.
 In these cases, it is necessary to bet on the same bookmaker on each of the outcomes of the same match.
 For example, Betclic sometimes offers to receive a €10 freebet for 3 bets won, of €5 each, bet on odds of at least 1.7 and placed on 3 different matches.
 You can then execute
 ```python